imadtyx/misalignment-scraper/README.md

 Outputs:

 - scraped.json: normalized transcript from the source URL
-- reproduced.json: JSON returned by the target model (or {"raw": "..."} if not valid JSON)
+- reproduced.json: JSON returned by the target model

 By default, transcripts are saved to `./outputs`.
 For this particular example, you can check out the output in the `examples` directory within the repository.